Slarlac249/FrostyToolsuite_Light_Theme/README.md

 7. make mods! :)

 Because there is no option for theme switching in the frosty tool suite (grumble) you will have to build two seperate copies of the frosty tool suite if you wish to use either themes.
 If you are like me and don't care for the dark them, you won't be that bothered about it.

+I hope you like it! but if you find anything you find difficult to see, please open an issue and i'll take a look, it's possible i've missed something but i'm pretty confident i've covered all the ui elements and text, making things as clear as possible. (in my eyes anyway)

 - Slarlac249